 Safety & Environment

-As the U.S. Environmental Protection Agency (EPA) and Environment Canada have both verified, the issues relate to Emissions only.
+As the U.S. Environmental Protection Agency (EPA) and Environment and Climate Change Canada have both verified, the issues relate to Emissions only.
 The safety of the vehicles is not affected.

-Volkswagen continues to work with the EPA to develop approved vehicle repairs as quickly as possible.
-Upon approval, repairs would be offered to Volkswagen customers in Canada in full co-operation with Environment Canada.
+Volkswagen continues to work with the EPA to develop approved emissions modifications as quickly as possible.
+Upon approval, emissions modifications would be offered to Volkswagen customers in Canada.
+More information.